Confederate Rose Will Rise Again!

 Confederate rose likes full to part sun and moist, fertile soil.
 It'll tolerate poor drainage, because the one above is growing in a wet spot.
 It's a favorite Southern passalong plant, since it's so easy to pass along.
 You can sow seeds in spring, but the easiest way to propagate it is to simply root cuttings in water.
 So if someone you know has this plant, don't be shy about asking for a piece.
 It's what we do down here.

 What happens if they turn you down?
-Well, after you go on the internet and subscribe them to every spanking and jihadist magazine you can find, you can order a plant through the mail from the very nice folks at Woodlanders.
+Simply go online and order a plant through the mail from the very nice folks at Woodlanders.